-This paper is guided by the overall objectives proposed in the Laurillard report (Laurillard et al., 2018) and contextualized to the Global South countries.
+This paper is guided by the overall objectives proposed in Laurillard et al. (2018) and contextualized to the Global South countries.
 Specifically, it will focus on understanding how digital learning can be used at scale, and to what extent it can achieve equity and quality in the region.
 Of great relevance to Latin America is the issue of educational equity.
 Although many educational advancements have been observed in the region in the past decades, there is much to be improved when it comes to access to quality education for certain sectors of the population.
 If utilized correctly, the scalability and accessibility of online learning addresses these issues.
-However, social misconceptions, local barriers, investment diversion, and other factors threaten the Laurillard report proposals and require incorporation of complementary considerations.
+However, social misconceptions, local barriers, investment diversion, and other factors threaten the proposals of Laurillard et al. (2018) and require incorporation of complementary considerations.